mdxtoc/qtpi/docs/What_I_did_to_Qtpi_in_the_lockdown_1.md

-In place of the postfix † operator (dagger -- conjugate transpose) you can use the `dagger_m` function.
-There's no equivalent of the infix ↓ (subscript -- extract element of qbit collection).
+In place of the postfix '†' operator (dagger -- conjugate transpose) you can use the `dagger_m` function.
+There's no  functional equivalent of the infix '↓' (subscript -- extract element of qbit collection).

 To make all this work I had to remake the lexer so that it could be processed by OCaml's *sedlex*.
 I couldn't use the *menhir* parser because it's LR(1), so my